reactjs/react.dev/beta/src/pages/apis/createRoot.md

 ### Updating a root component {/*updating-a-root-component*/}

-You can call `render` more than once on the same root object.
+You can call `render` more than once on the same root.
 As long as the component tree structure matches up with what was previously rendered, React will [preserve the state](/learn/preserving-and-resetting-state).
 Notice how you can type in the input, which means that the updates from repeated `render` calls every second in this example are not destructive:

 <Sandpack>